This function computes the potential model as defined by J.Q. Stewart (1941).

 an sf object (POINT), the set of unknown units for which the function computes the estimates.

-units for which the function computes the estimates.
-Row names match the row
+a distance matrix between known observations and unknown units for which the function computes the estimates.
+Row names match the row names of

-names of the variables in x
+names of the variables in

-computed.
-Quantitative variables with no negative values.
+xfrom which potentials are computed.
+Quantitative variables with no negative values.- fun

-and span
+betaandspan).- span

 distance where the density of probability of the spatial interaction function equals 0.5.